chef/chef/CONTRIBUTING.md

 gem update [gem_name] --conservative
 ```

-If a manual PR updates the `Gemfile.lock`, please include the output of your `gem update` or `gem install` command in the PR.
+If your PR includes such an update to `Gemfile.lock`, please include the output of your `gem update` or `gem install` command in the PR.

 ### Gem Maintenance

 At a minimum, once a quarter the maintainers will run a full `bundle update` to update all gems within the limits defined by the `Gemfile`.
 (This should be done preferably **after** minor release for testability)

+At least once a year, we will also do a review of the limits in the `Gemfile`.

 ### Merging
 1. Use `[Squash and Merge]` and edit down the commit history to a clear description of what the changes were with the "TL;DR" bits in the first 60 characters of the commit message.
 Update the PR title if necessary.